diego-sierra-r/RSiB/README.md

 # RSiBCOL

-The goal of `RSiBCOL` is to create queries and get data from SiB databases, This packages helps you to pull data from GIBF API like *location*, *coordinates*, *sex*, *dates* and relevant information related with taxonomy for any specie record in Colombia using R syntax.
+The goal of `RSiBCOL` is to create queries and get data from SiB databases, This package helps you to pull data from GIBF API like *location*, *coordinates*, *sex*, *dates* and relevant information related with taxonomy for any specie record in Colombia using R syntax.
-Furthermore, `RSiBCOL` can create basic maps to represent records on a geographic context and those maps can be customized easily using `tmap` if you need specific changes.
+Furthermore, `RSiBCOL` can create basic maps to represent records on a geographic context, those maps can be customized easily using `tmap` package if you need specific changes.

 ## Installation